Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery: Experiments

 \subsection{Parameter Analysis}

 Here, we analyze the influence of parameter settings on WkNNIR and three ensemble methods.

 Firstly, we investigate the sensitivity of WkNNIR with respect to $k$ and $\eta$ in S2 which is shown in Fig.\ref{fig:VarParameters}.
-The performance of WkNNIR improves as $k$ increases since more neighbors are exploited.
-When $k$ reaches 5, WkNNIR performs stably because extra neighbors can not provide additional benefits.
-For $\eta$, optimal values are around 0.6 and 0.8 in most cases.
-The lower and higher $\eta$ largely diminishes and promotes the influence of the relatively remote neighbors on the prediction respectively, leading to performance deterioration.
-The similar changing trends of performance with various $k$ and $\eta$ are observed in S3 and S4 as well.
+The performance of WkNNIR improves a lot from $k=1$ to $k=3$, as more neighbors are exploited.
+However, for values of $k$ larger than 3, the accuracy of WkNNIR plateaus, indicating that extra neighbors do not provide additional benefits.
+In terms of $\eta$, median values (around 0.6 and 0.8) lead to the best performance on all datasets except for NR.
+The lower (higher) $\eta$ diminishes (promotes) the influence of the relatively remote neighbors on the prediction, leading to performance deterioration.
+In NR, which contains tens of drugs and targets, the performance drops as $\eta$ increases, indicating that lower $\eta$ is suitable for the small-sized dataset.
+Similar accuracy trends with respect to $k$ and $\eta$ are observed in S3 and S4 as well.

-Fig. \ref{fig:VarParameters_en} shows the performance of ensemble methods using WkNNIR as the base model under different parameter settings on IC dataset in S2.
-In Fig. \ref{fig:VP_en_R} concerning the sampling ratio, the performance of EGS and ELS improve with the increase of $R$.
-This is mainly because selecting more drugs and targets contributes to training more accurate base models in EGS and ELS.
-Whereas ERS is relatively insensitive with respect to the variation of $R$.
+Fig. \ref{fig:VarParameters_en} shows the performance of ensemble methods using WkNNIR as the base model under different parameter settings on E dataset in S2.
+In Fig. \ref{fig:VP_en_R} concerning the sampling ratio, the performance of all three ensemble methods improve with the increase of $R$.
+This is mainly because selecting more drugs and targets contributes to training more accurate base models in them.
 Fig. \ref{fig:VP_en_q} presents the influence of ensemble size $q$ on each method.
 ERS achieves better performance when more base models are trained because larger $q$ would increase the chance of important drugs and targets being selected by ERS.
-Nevertheless, ERS training 50 base models cannot even surpass ELS with smaller ensemble size.
+Nevertheless, ERS training more than 50 base models cannot even surpass ELS and EGS with smaller ensemble size.
 EGS and ELS perform more stably under different ensemble sizes.
 This is because EGS and ELS guarantee that important drugs and targets would be more likely to be chosen and the benefit of training more base models is limited to them.
-In Fig. \ref{fig:VP_en_sigma} and \ref{fig:VP_en_k}, we find that EGS and ELS are insensitive to the smooth parameter $\sigma$ and ELS is stable regarding $k$ which relates to the local imbalance of each drug and target.
+In Fig. \ref{fig:VP_en_sigma}, we find that EGS and ELS are insensitive to the smooth parameter $\sigma$.
+At last, as shown in Fig. \ref{fig:VP_en_k}, ELS reaches a plateau when $k$ which relates to the local imbalance of each drug and target is larger than 3.